-An alleged leader of an Urabeños hit squad, Victor Alfonso Mosquera Perez, alias “Palomo,” was captured on December 12 in an upscale neighborhood in Madrid in a joint operation between the US anti-drug agency DEA and the Spanish civil police, reported El Colombiano.
+An alleged leader of a Gaitanistas hit squad, Victor Alfonso Mosquera Perez, alias "Palomo," was captured on December 12 in an upscale neighborhood in Madrid in a joint operation between the US anti-drug agency DEA and the Spanish civil police, reported El Colombiano.

 Spanish authorities have yet to decide whether Mosquera will be extradited to Colombia or the United States, where he allegedly trafficked over one ton of cocaine into the country between 2010 and 2013, reported El Tiempo.